-- 1. Pick up one of each of the items on the graph table by the map of the world: - A. Course Outline and Policies Signature Sheet B. Personal Information Sheet
+- 1. Pick up one of each of the items on the counter:

+- A. Course Outline and Policies Signature Sheet

+- B. Personal Information Sheet

+- 2. Start your computer.

+- 3. Access mrhousch.com/assignments

 In American Cultures (American History) we will attempt to introduce you to some of the following time periods/events/subjects: